kyma-project/telemetry-manager/docs/user/integration/dynatrace/README.md

 1. Install Dynatrace with the namespace you prepared earlier.
    >**NOTE:** By default, Dynatrace uses the classic full-stack injection.
 However, for better stability, we recommend using the [cloud-native fullstack injection](https://docs.dynatrace.com/docs/setup-and-configuration/setup-on-k8s/installation/cloud-native-fullstack).

-2. In the DynaKube resource, configure the correct `apiUrl` of your environemnt.
+2. In the DynaKube resource, configure the correct `apiUrl` of your environment.

 3. In the DynaKube resource, exclude Kyma system namespaces by adding the following snippet: